doehm/survivoR/README.md

 This data set contains descriptive binary fields for each challenge.
 Challenges can go by different names but where possible recurring challenges are kept consistent.
-While there are tweaks to the challenges, where the main components of the challenge consistent they share the same name.
+While there are tweaks to the challenges, where the main components of the challenge is consistent, they share the same name.

 The features of each challenge have been determined largely through string searches of key words that describe the challenge.
 It may not